BaiLiping/blp.github.io/Mujoco.md

 ---
 layout: page
 title: Mujoco Environment
 ---
-Use Hopper as an example
+Use Hopper and Walker2d as an examples to show the process of figuring out the lay of the land when it comes to Mujoco environment

 xml file for hopper
 ```